hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 1. Figure out what they want.
 The easiest way to do this is ask.

-> facilitator: So what do you want to get out of Hack Camp after it's over?
+> Facilitator: So what do you want to get out of Hack Camp after it's over?

-> hacker: I want to be able to make an app.
+> Hacker: I want to be able to make an app.
 That's why I came here and you're
 > not teaching us how to make apps.
 Even worse, you're not even teaching us.
-> Your are just telling us to Google things.
+> You are just telling us to Google things.

 2. Tell someone how you might do something

->facilitator: So it seems that you want to be able to build mobile apps after
+> Facilitator: So it seems that you want to be able to build mobile apps after
->you've leave hack camp correct?
+> you've leave hack camp correct?

->hacker: Yes!
+> Hacker: Yes!

->facilitator: Cool!
+> Facilitator: Cool!
 So when I was learning how to build my web projects, I had
->no idea how to at the time.
+> no idea how to at the time.
 The only way I could figure it out was to ask this
->really smart friend every time.
+> really smart friend every time.
 Unfortunately he wasn't always around.
 He
->eventually just told me to Google to find the answers to my questions and after
+> eventually just told me to Google to find the answers to my questions and
->a while, I was a lot less dependent on him after that and could find many of
+> after a while, I was a lot less dependent on him after that and could find
->the answers to my own problems.
-But I really needed to use Google for a long
+> many of the answers to my own problems.
+But I really needed to use Google for
->time before I got the hang of it.
+> a long time before I got the hang of it.

 3. Tell them how they can get what they want by doing the thing.

->At Hack Camp, one of the things that is really important to us is to make sure
+> At Hack Camp, one of the things that is really important to us is to make sure
->that hackers are prepared to continue learning new things even after hack camp.
+> that hackers are prepared to continue learning new things even after hack camp.
->That's why we're teaching you how to Google, to make sure you can continue
+> That's why we're teaching you how to Google, to make sure you can continue
->discovering things on your own so you can pick it up a lot faster than me.
+> discovering things on your own so you can pick it up a lot faster than me.

 #### Demoing

->hacker: Do I have to demo?
+> Hacker: Do I have to demo?

 Sub-optimal:

->facilitator: Yes, everyone else is presenting.
+> Facilitator: Yes, everyone else is presenting.
 You should too.

 Problems with this approach: